By Kat Sommers•

 Look for an energy saving label when choosing which boiler to buy.
 Like household appliances and double-glazing, boilers must clearly display an EU Energy Label when offered for sale.

 The rating makes a big difference.
-Replacing an old G-rated boiler with an A-rated one could save around £205 a year, and reduce your carbon footprint by 990kg – that’s nearly a tonne – of carbon emissions.
+Replacing an old D-rated boiler with an A-rated one with a full set of heating controls could save around £110 a year, and reduce your carbon footprint by 570kg.

 You can also make big savings if your home has storage heaters instead of gas-powered central heating.
 Many modern models have built-in thermostats and are ‘fan-assisted’ to help spread heat around.

 A fancy new high heat-retention storage heater uses low-cost, off-peak energy to provide the most economical heating.
-Upgrading to one of these would save you £470 and cut your carbon impact by over 1.4 tonnes a year.
+Upgrading to one of these could save you £285 and cut your carbon impact by around 670kg a year.

 Some of the heat from your radiator goes straight into the wall behind it, which is fine if you’re after toasty walls.
 Chances are you’d prefer to feel the benefit yourself, so installing a reflective panel behind each radiator will reflect the heat back into the room.

 Tin foil is one way of doing it, but it’s worth spending some money on reflective panels from your local DIY shop.
-They could save you around £20 and shave your carbon footprint by 100kg each year.
+They could save you around £13 and shave your carbon footprint by 70kg each year.

 Ok, so installing solar panels is not for the faint-hearted.
 They involve a significant outlay, and the returns are long-term.
 But by generating your own electricity, you could save anywhere from £85 to £220 on your energy bill each year, and over time that adds up.